textpattern/textpattern.github.io/brand/user-docs-guide.md

 Example blocks are paragraphs and, more rarely, lists, of hypothetical text used for showing examples in documentation.
 They are especially useful for the kind of documentation you are reading now, where examples need made about writing examples.

-The styling, added via Kramdown’s ‘inline attributes list’ notation, helps distinguish these blocks so there's no confusion to the reader about what is regular text and what is example material.
+The styling, added via Kramdown’s 'inline attributes list’ notation, helps distinguish these blocks so there's no confusion to the reader about what is regular text and what is example material.

 Use these when block code, [displayed quotations](#displayed-quotations), or [file tree components](#file-tree-components)) are not appropriate for distinguishing example text.